monbiote/monbiote/README.md

 # Hi 👋, I'm Ed Monbiot

 I am a Data Scientist skilled in Python, R, and SQL, passionate about deriving insights from data.
 Based in Barcelona, I have extensive experience in hedge funds and electronic trading roles in London, where I managed demanding, time-sensitive projects.
 I strive to improve and deploy my technical skills.
-I am currently completing an MSc in Data Science for Decision Making at the Barcelona School of Economics, with graduation anticipated in July 2024.
+I am currently completing an MSc in Data Science for Decision Making at the Barcelona School of Economics, and I am graduating in July 2024.
 My GitHub portfolio highlights a wide range of data science projects, both solo and collaborative, showcasing my expertise across Machine Learning, Natural Language Processing, Data Visualisation, and Deep Learning.

 ## About Me